-So far, asparagus is considered safe in culinary amounts; however, before consuming supplemental forms it is recommended to seek medical advice.
+So far, asparagus are considered safe in culinary amounts; however, before consuming supplemental forms, it is recommended to seek medical advice.

-RAW ASPARAGUS IS EASY TO FIND IN MOST GROCERY STORES OR LOCAL MARKETS AROUND THE WORLD.
+RAW ASPARAGUS ARE EASY TO FIND IN MOST GROCERY STORES OR LOCAL MARKETS AROUND THE WORLD.

 - Life cycle Perennial

 - Soil Light (sandy)

 - Soil pH 6.1 – 6.5 (Slightly acidic)